cnbeining/ABPlayerHTML5-Py/README.md

 This software is not made for playing anything above the folder “~”.
 Don’t get surprised if it gives you funny results.
 (Update: Now it should can play things regardless the original location.)

+If you don't have FFmpeg, copy the ffmpeg here to /usr/bin/, or the auto transcode will fail.

 If somehow the player failed to load, try refreshing the page, for the programme has to copy the original file first before you can visit.

 I am completely new to Python and programming, so do please help me to improve this, and I would appreciate it very much.